P-Z

 Translation and Interpretation services are provided to community pharmacies via their Integrated Care System.

-NHS Surrey Heartlands
+Pharmacies formerly within NHS Surrey Heartlands

 Translation and Interpretation services are available via telephone, remote video platform and when appropriate face to face.
 The current provider is thebigword.
 In order for an account to be set up for the community pharmacy with thebigword, a Data Processing Agreement (DPA) needs to be completed.
 Once this is done, instructions are sent on how to access the Translating and Interpreting services and a fully signed version of the Data Processing Agreement returned to the pharmacy.